CRIMINAL LITIGATION PROCESS

 PRE-TRIAL CASE MANAGEMENT

-After the bail proceedings, a new date will be fixed for the case management.
-All relevant documents and evidence to be used by the prosecution in the trial will be given to the defence lawyer.
+After the bail proceedings, the court will set a new date for case management.
+During this stage, all relevant documents and evidence that the prosecution intends to use at trial will be provided to the defense lawyer.

 STAGE 5